HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 **Bucket Sterilization:**

-1. Create a 10% bleach solution directly in bucket (4-6 L).
+1. Create a 10% bleach solution directly in a bucket (4-6 L).
 Seal the lid carefully and shake for 2-3 minutes.
 2. Empty the 10% bleach solution.
-Fill carboy with 3-4 L of RO water and shake for 1-2 minutes.
+Fill the carboy with 3-4 L of RO water and shake for 1-2 minutes.
 Repeat this RO wash step two more times (= 3 rinses in total).
 9. Once complete, close the bucket with a lid, label, and close with tape.

 **Carboy Sterilization:**
 Recommend completing before embarking onto the vessel, preferably back in the laboratory environment.
-Similar process can be completed with squirt bottles. **Only required if you are bringing a carboy of RO into the field.**
+A similar process can be completed with squirt bottles. **Only required if you are bringing a carboy of RO into the field.**

 1. Create a 10% bleach solution directly in a carboy (4-6 L).
 Close the carboy, make sure the spigot is closed, and shake for 2-3 minutes.
 2. Empty the 10% bleach solution via the spigot into the sink.
 Allow 50-80% of the bleach solution to leave through the spigot, then dump the rest.
 You’ll need to loosen the cap a bit; otherwise, an airlock will prevent the flow.
-3. Fill carboy with 3-4 L of RO water and shake for 1-2 minutes.
+3. Fill the carboy with 3-4 L of RO water and shake for 1-2 minutes.
 Repeat this RO wash step two more times (= 3 rinses in total).
 4. Once complete, seal the carboy lid and spigot with parafilm.
 If using immediately, fill with RO water.
 Otherwise, this sealed, sterile carboy can be stored for month+.

 **Bottle Sterilization:**